FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V6.md

 <b>Home</b> button<br>
 -Moves the map cursor to your predefined position.<br>
--Clears any track shown on the map.<br>
+-Clears any tracks shown on the map.<br>
 <br>

 <b>Set^</b> button<br>